 Telnet is one of the famous network protocol widely used to manage network devices and other equipment that support this protocol.
 If you are a system or network administrator, I’m sure that you know the importance of having telnet client utility on your Windows 7, 8.1 or latest Windows 10 desktop and laptop.
-For some strange security reasons, latest Windows versions do not come with an installed telnet client.
+For some strange security reasons, the latest Windows versions do not come with an installed telnet client.
 By default, you can’t use Windows 10 or 8.1 to connect other network devices without installing telnet clients utilities.
-Here is a simple guide shows you how to install and enable telnet on Windows 10 and earlier Windows 7/8.1.

 Installation medium such as CD/DVD, ISO or any other downloads are not required for this purpose, we can simply enable it from the control panel.